AtamaCo/cdk-adobe-eds/API.md

 - *Type:* string

 The domain (e.g. www.amazingwebsite.com) for the final website.
-This is past to EDS for handling URL mappings and such as the X-Forwarded-Host header.
+This is past to Edge Delivery Services for handling URL mappings and such as the X-Forwarded-Host header.
 If not specified, this header is NOT sent.

 ---